NSW Photo Card

 Replacing your Photo Card

 If your Photo Card is lost, stolen, damaged or destroyed, you can apply for a replacement online, or by visiting any service centre.
 You'll need to pay the replacement fee unless you're eligible for a concession.

 You can only order 1 replacement Photo Card online in a 12 month period.

 If you apply in person, you’ll need to provide:

 Once you pay the required fee (unless you’re eligible for a concession), your photo will be taken.
-Depending on which location you attend, your replacement card will either be handed over the counter, or posted to you.
+Your replacement card will be posted to you.